Universite-Gustave-Eiffel/NoiseModelling/Docs/Matsim_Tutorial.rst

 Now maybe we just want to compute actual noise maps instead of just the noise levels at some specific points.
 In this case we'd want to use a different receiver grid using the ``Delaunay_Grid`` WPS bloc.

-Then we can use the same ``Noise_level_from_source`` and ``Noise_From_Attenuation_Matrix_MatSim`` WPS blocs to calculate the noise levels at every receiver at every timestep.
+Then we can use the same ``Noise_level_from_source`` WPS blocs to calculate the noise levels at every receiver at every timestep.

-If you then select a specific timeBin you can then run a ``Create_Isosurface`` WPS bloc to create a noise map.
+You can then run a ``Create_Isosurface`` WPS bloc to create a noise map, it will also automatically detect the PERIOD and produce one noise map per time bin.

-Here is an example of a noise map for the 10h00_10h15 time period :
+Here is an example of a noise map for the 10h to 10h15 time period :

 .. figure:: images/matsim/map_10h_qgis.png
    :align: center